 Reflux esophagitis develops when gastric contents are regurgitated into the esophagus.
 Reflux happens commonly; in most cases, it does not cause major harm, because natural peristalsis of the esophagus clears the refluxate back into the stomach.
 In other cases, where acid reflux from the stomach is persistent, the result is damage to the esophagus, causing symptoms and macroscopic changes.
 Gastric acid, pepsin, and bile irritate the squamous epithelium, leading to inflammation, erosion, and ulceration of the esophageal mucosa.

 Infectious esophagitis is most commonly observed in immunosuppressed hosts[7, 8] but has also been reported in healthy adults and children.
-A wide range of abnormalities in host defense may predispose an individual to opportunistic infections, such as neutropenia, impaired chemotaxis and phagocytosis, alteration in humoral immunity, and impaired T-cell lymphocyte function.
+A wide range of abnormalities in the host defense may predispose an individual to opportunistic infections, such as neutropenia, impaired chemotaxis and phagocytosis, alteration in humoral immunity, and impaired T-cell lymphocyte function.

-Patients with systemic diseases (eg, diabetes mellitus, adrenal dysfunction, alcoholism) and those of advanced age can be predisposed to infectious esophagitis because of altered immune function.
-Steroids, cytotoxic agents, radiation, and immune modulators can also contribute to impaired host immune function.
+Patients with systemic diseases (eg, diabetes mellitus, adrenal dysfunction, alcoholism) and those of advanced age can be predisposed to infectious esophagitis because of an altered immune function.
+Steroids, cytotoxic agents, radiation, and immune modulators can also contribute to the impaired host immune function.
 Disruption of the mucosal protective barriers and antibiotics that suppress the normal bacterial flora may contribute to the invasive ability of commensal organisms.[9]

 Common types of infectious esophagitis include the following: